sunny-dev92/sunny-dev92/README.md

 ### Hi there 👋
-I'm Chel — a data engineer in training and the creative mind behind **Nice and Sunny**.
+I'm May — a data engineer in training and the creative mind behind **Nice and Sunny**.
 I love building things that make life a little brighter ☀️

 - 🌱 Currently learning **Python, Spark SQL, AWS, and Databricks**